Who is Green Boots, the famous body on Mount Everest?

 Green boots Everest

-Green boots is without a doubt the most famous dead body on Mount Everest, it is so famous such that climbers use it as a checkpoint on the way up.
-Yesterday we narrated the tragic story of another famous climber that lost her life while descending the same mountain, Francys Arsentiev, the sleeping beauty of Mount Everest, you can find it here.
+Green Boots is without a doubt the most famous dead body on Mount Everest, it is so famous that climbers use it as a checkpoint on the way up.
+Yesterday we narrated the tragic story of another famous climber who lost her life while descending the same mountain, Francys Arsentiev, the sleeping beauty of Mount Everest, you can find it here.

 Who is he?
 Is Green Boots’s body still on Mount Everest?